czhaoca/airport-flight-data-collector/README.md

    npm install -g wrangler
    ```

-   Note: If you prefer not to install Wrangler globally, you can use `npx wrangler` instead of `wrangler` in the following commands.

 4. Authenticate Wrangler with your Cloudflare account:
    ```
    wrangler login
    ```

-   This step will automatically set up your Cloudflare account ID, so you don't need to manually specify it.

 5. Set up environment variables: